jistr/ansible-dconf/README.md

         key: '/org/gnome/terminal/legacy/default-show-menubar'
         value: 'false'

-The `user` parameter is optional, using the currently connected user.
+The `user` parameter is optional, using the currently connected user if omitted.
 If set, it uses `su - <user>` to switch.

 Be careful with string values, which should be passed into DConf single-quoted.
 You'll need to quote the value twice in YAML: